 Interest Expense.
-All of our interest expense relates to our convertible senior subordinated notes issued in December 2004.
-Interest expense was \$1.4 million for the three months ended September 30, 2009, which includes a \$1.2 million non-cash charge for amortization of debt discount, compared with interest expense of \$2.5 million for the three months ended September 30, 2008, which includes a \$2.1 million non-cash charge for amortization of debt discount.
-The non-cash charges for amortization of debt discount result from the retrospective application of a new accounting standard applicable to convertible debt that can be settled in cash.
-The remaining interest expense consists of coupon interest and amortization of debt issuance costs.
+All of our interest expense related to our Notes issued in December 2004.
+Interest expense was \$1.0 million for the three months ended December 31, 2009, which included \$838,000 non-cash charge for amortization of debt discount, compared with interest expense of \$1.7 million for the three months ended December 31, 2008, which included a \$1.4 million non-cash charge for amortization of debt discount.